Innovative Teaching & Learning Grants

 Funding & Support

-Awards will range from $5,000-$25,000.
+Grants will range from $5,000-$20,000.
 Funding levels will vary depending on the project type and the resources required for implementation.
-Each project will be assigned a Center Project Manager/Instructional Designer.
+A CTI Project Manager/Instructional Designer will be available to work with faculty members on their projects.

 Proposals will be selected based on the ability to meet one or more of the following: